jacebrowning/arniepye/README.md

 and server for local and public Python packages.
 It also provides boostrapping scripts to:

--   install itself into a an existing Python
+-   add itself to an existing Python installaion
--   install Python (and itself) on a Windows computer from nothing
+-   install Python on a Windows computer from nothing